top of page

 HOME BAKING

-68. Your favourite tea time cake (include a copy of your recipe)
+68. Your favourite tea time cake (include a copy of your recipe).

 70. Six gingernut biscuits.

-71. A flask of home-made chilled Summer soup.
+71. A flask of hot home-made soup.

 74. Four savoury muffins.

-77. Men only: Four sausage rolls.
+77. Men only: Four cheese scones (plain cutter).

 78. Men only: Lemon drizzle cake (own recipe) in a 2lb (900g) loaf tin for the Andrew Turner Memorial Cup.